We are NerdWallet’s Smart Money Podcast, where we answer real-world money questions.

 Liz Weston: Yeah.
 People often learn about credit unions while they are looking for car loans or similar products.
 Credit unions have low rates.
 This is a great piece of advice.
 Okay, let’s move on to the exciting news.
 For our Nerdy Book Club series, we’re holding another book sweepstakes.
 We’re speaking with Joe Saul-Sehy in December.
 He is the co-author of “Stacked: Your Very Serious Guide to Modern Money Management span>

-Sean Pyles: Send an email to [emailprotected] with the subject “Book Sweepstakes” during sweepstakes period to be eligible to win our book giveaway.
-All entries must be received no later than 11:59 PM Pacific Standard Time, Nov.
+Sean Pyles: Send an email to [emailprotected] with the subject “book sweepstakes”, during the sweepstakes period.
+To be eligible for a chance at winning our book giveaway, All entries must be received no later than 11:59 PM Pacific Standard Time, Nov.
 11. Include your first and last names, email address, ZIP code, and number.
 Visit our official sweepstakes rules webpage for more information.
 Send us an email at [email protected] if you have any suggestions for future authors.
 We look forward to sharing our thoughts with you.
 Okay, let’s move on to the episode’s money questions segment.
 I’m joined this week by Sara Rathner and Kim Palmer, personal finance nerds.

 Liz Weston All rights.